mlab-modules/RP2040v01/README.md

 - **Processor**: Dual-core Arm Cortex-M0+ [RP2040](https://www.raspberrypi.com/documentation/microcontrollers/rp2040.html).
 - **Buttons**: Boot and Reset buttons for easy programming and reset.
-- **GPIO**: Processor pins are exposed on double header pins for flexible connectivity, as it is usual in MLAB modules.
+- **GPIO**: Processor pins are exposed on doubleheader pins for flexible connectivity, as is usual in MLAB modules.
 - **LED**: An LED connected via a transistor on pin 25 for status indication.
 - **USB**: USB-C connector for power and data communication.
 - **Power Management**: Integrated power converter to step down from 5V to 3.3V.